 My partner and I have been using various retirement projection tools for our personal FIRE journeys and now we’re using these tools to help readers, like you, with your personal retirement projections.
 We often answer key questions like, do I have enough to retire?
 When can I retire with my current lifestyle?
 Which account should I withdraw from (and when) to minimize taxes and maximize my retirement income?

-My name is Mark Seed and I'm the founder, editor and owner of My Own Advisor.
-As my own DIY financial advisor, I've surpassed my goal and I'm now investing beyond the 7-figure portfolio to start semi-retirement with.
+My name is Mark Seed - the founder, editor and owner of My Own Advisor.
+As my own DIY financial advisor, I've surpassed my goal and now investing beyond the 7-figure portfolio to start semi-retirement with.
 Find out how, what I did, and what you can learn to tailor your own financial independence path.
-Subscribe and join the newsletter!
-Follow me on Twitter @myownadvisor.
+Join the newsletter read by thousands each day, always FREE.